BeyondTheClouds/enoslib/README.rst

 Join us on gitter :  |Gitter|

-|enoslib| helps you to drive your experiments on various infrastructures.
+EnOSlib helps you to drive your experiments on various infrastructures.
-To do so, most of your experiment logic is made *reusable* by |enoslib| (getting resources, launching remote actions, deploying side analysis stacks ...)
+To do so, most of your experiment logic is made *reusable* by EnOSlib (gettin resources, launching remote actions, deploying side analysis stacks ...)

-More pragmatically, with |enoslib|, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
+More pragmatically, with EnOSlib, you can iterate on your application deployment and experimental workflow locally before moving to a large testbed like Grid'5000, or Chameleon.
 It saves time and energy.

 EnOSlib is designed for experimentation purpose: benchmark in a controlled environment, academic validation ...

-EnosLib is developed in the context of the
+EnOSLib is developed in the context of the
 `Discovery <https://beyondtheclouds.github.io/>`_ initiative

 .. |Build Status| image:: https://gitlab.inria.fr/discovery/enoslib/badges/master/pipeline.svg